CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ```bash
 $ swift upload <old_bucket_name> <file_name>
 ```
-**Note** This might cause a warning "_Warning: failed to create container 'old_bucket_name': 409 Conflict: BucketAlreadyExists_", but that does not necessarily mean that the upload failed.
+**Note** This might cause a warning  "_409 Conflict: BucketAlreadyExists_", but that does not necessarily mean that the upload failed.
 If the next line shows the file name, it means it was successfully uploaded.

 ```bash